 What support will there be for the young person’s well-being?

-The school offers a range of pastoral support through The Bungalow Project which has access to a range of services such as: domestic violence counselling, play therapy and links with CAMHS.
-The school has a clear policy for medicines and has trained staff who administer first aid.
+The school has a clear policy for medicines and has trained staff who will, with parental/carer consent administer first aid.
 Medicines are stored carefully and pupils needing medicines such as insulin or inhalers are given privacy to administer their own medicines.

 What specialist services and expertise are available at or are accessed by the school?